March 2023 Update: As announced at the Topps Industry Conference, Tom Brady will soon have Topps baseball cards…and autos at that!

 All of that brings us to Tom Brady, who let’s face it, is always in the news anyway, but is even more in the news this year.
 For me, all of the talk surrounding this finally being Brady’s last year got me thinking that we haven’t been treated to a Tom Brady Topps “rookie” card or any baseball card for that matter, and that stinks.

 At this point you’re probably thinking, why would he?
-Well, the little-known fact is that Brady was actually drafted by the Montreal Expos (yes, that’s an old MLB team) in the 18th round of the 1995 draft.
+Well, the little-known fact is that Brady was actually drafted by the Montreal Expos (yes, that’s an old MLB team; no there isn’t a Brady Expos card to commemorate) in the 18th round of the 1995 draft.
 His position?
 No, not pitcher, but another position requiring a cannon of an arm…catcher.
-He’s a left-handed hitter, apparently; something I personally connect with given swinging a bat is the only things I do left-handed as well.
+He’s a left-handed hitter, apparently; something I personally connect with given swinging a bat is the only thing I do left-handed as well.
 (Weird thing, though—I think Brady golfs right-handed?)

 Anyway, in my book, actually being drafted by a Major League Baseball team, only to go on and become one of the greatest football players of all time is pretty special, where someone like Eric Lindros, and no knock on his hardball skill, simply just took batting practice with the Blue Jays and ended up on a card.